-Resources Agency, Organization, or Author Description Dibaginjigaadeg Anishinaabe Ezhitwaad - A Tribal Climate Adaptation Menu Tribal Climate Adaptation Team (Bresette et al. 2019) Provides a framework to integrate Indigenous and Traditional Knowledges, culture, language, and history into the climate adaptation planning process.
+Dibaginjigaadeg Anishinaabe Ezhitwaad - A Tribal Climate Tribal Climate Adaptation Team (Bresette et al. 2019) implementation.
+TEK and Indigenous communities are discussed on pages 32-44 and resources are included on page 43.
+Provides a framework to integrate Indigenous and Traditional Knowledges, culture, language, and history into the climate adaptation Adaptation Menu planning process.
 Designed to work with the NIACS Adaptation Workbook or as a standalone resource.
 The Status of Tribes and Climate Change Report Status of Tribes and Climate Change Working Group (convened by Institute of Tribal Environmental Professionals) Report honors Indigenous peoples across the U.S. to increase understanding of Tribal lifeways, cultures, and worldviews, the climate change impacts Tribes are experiencing, the solutions they are implementing, and ways to support Tribes.
 Tribal Adaptation Plans, Toolkits, Planning Guides Institute for Tribal Environmental Professionals Collection of resources developed by the Institute for Tribal Environmental Professionals (ITEP) to assist Tribes in their climate change adaptation planning process.
 Tribal Climate Change Guide University of Oregon Listing of Tribal climate change adaptation plans, climate vulnerability assessments, and other resources.
 Tribal Resilience Liaisons USGS Climate Adaptation Science Centers The CASC network supports eight, regional Tribal Resilience Liaisons, a program funded largely by the Bureau of Indian Affairs (BIA) Tribal Climate Resilience Program and the USGS.
 Liaisons connect Tribal agencies, organizations, and Nations and other Indigenous communities to information, data, resources, and expertise that facilitate culturally appropriate research and planning.